MariaSL/Network-Models/README.md

 ## Stack ##
 * Language : Python 2.7
-* Libraries: NetworkX, Numpy, Matplotlib, Math
+* Libraries : NetworkX, Numpy, Matplotlib, Math

 ## How to run ##
 * Erdos-Renyi model : run `src/ERModel.py`
-* Watts-Strogatz model :run `src/WSModel.py`
+* Watts-Strogatz model : run `src/WSModel.py`

 ## Notes ##
 * You can modify the parameters for each model in their respective source files (e.g. `a = watts_strogatz_model(500, 4, 0.001)` in `src/WSModel.py`) to see how the results vary.